 The amount of zinc gives the brass piece its distinctive color.
 A higher percentage of zinc creates a brass color that’s lighter and a lesser percentage of zinc produces a brass color that’s darker.
 Colors in a brass object can range from a dark, reddish, earthy brown to a light, silvery yellow.

-Highly malleable, it can be easily shaped by craftsmen into a brass piece of lasting quality.
-Brass is also very durable, and is utilized in places where it’s critical that sparks aren’t created such as in tools and fittings used near flammable or explosive materials.
-It’s also a good conductor of heat and doesn’t tend to corrode in salt water.
-It can be used to make architectural trim pieces in a building or a house, screws, radiators, and even cartridge casings for firearms.
+Highly malleable, brass can be easily shaped by craftsmen into a brass piece of lasting quality.
+Brass is also very durable.
+It is often utilized in places where it’s critical that sparks aren’t created, such as in tools and fittings used near flammable or explosive materials.
+It’s also a good conductor of heat and doesn’t tend to corrode in saltwater.

 Demand for brass still shines brightly after thousands of years!